><Methods to study complex systems

 Special problems require especially adopted methods of time-series analysis.
 For example, proxy records in Earth sciences are often irregularly sampled and come with uncertainties in the dating points.
 Approaches for considering such dating uncertainties in the subsequent analysis and methods for correlation analysis of irregularly sampled time series have been developed.
 Such approaches can be helpful for the reconstruction of palaeoclimate complex networks.

 The study of palaeoclimate from proxy records is helpful for a better understanding of the climate system.
 Information based on lake sediments or speleothemes can be used to study complex interrelationships or past climate transitions.
+We are also participating in the coordinated scientific research in the Blessberg Cave, Thuringia.

 Besides the main focus on climate related problems, recurrence properties of the cardiovascular system are studied, e.g., to early detect ventricular tachycardia or preeclampsia, or to investigate the coupling mechanisms in the cardio-respiratory system.